sekika/sekika/README.md

 ## 🔭 My free software (自作プログラム)
 I develop programs for work (research on soil physics) and for fun.
-Here you can find some of my programs.
+Here you can find some of my published programs.
 [Python packages](https://pypi.org/user/seki/) are also released.

 ### Puzzle (パズル)
 - [Kaidoku](https://sekika.github.io/kaidoku/)　([解独](https://sekika.github.io/kaidoku/ja/)) - solve, play and create sudoku puzzles (ナンプレ) with a command-line interface.
 It shows [logics](https://sekika.github.io/kaidoku/logic) for solving a puzzle.
 [Online player](https://sekika.github.io/kaidoku/sudoku) and [PDF books](https://sekika.github.io/kaidoku/book) are also available.